lesmana/image-to-ansi-blocks/README.md

 https://gist.github.com/XVilka/8346728

 terminal has no transparency.
-for now alpha value below 128 is translated to terminal background color. alpha values above 128 is translated to color of pixel.
+alpha value below 128 is translated to terminal background color. alpha values above 128 is translated to color of pixel.

+this can be customized using --alphathreshold

+or use --background r g b to flatten alpha values

 requirements:
 -------------